 Office 365 Advanced Threat Protection

-This article is intended for Office 365 Enterprise customers.
+This article is intended for business customers who have Office 365 Advanced Threat Protection.
 If you are using Outlook.com, Office 365 Home, or Office 365 Personal, and you're looking for information about Safe Links in Outlook, see Advanced Outlook.com security.

 Office 365 Advanced Threat Protection (ATP) safeguards your organization against malicious threats posed by email messages, links (URLs) and collaboration tools.
 ATP includes: